 Omar Ishrak is Executive Chairman of Medtronic and Chairman of the Board of Directors.
 He assumed the newly created role of Executive Chairman in April 2020, following his retirement as Chief Executive Officer of Medtronic, a position he had held since June 2011.

-Omar Ishrak has served as Chairman and Chief Executive Officer of Medtronic since June 2011.
-Medtronic is the world’s leading medical technology company, with $30 billion in annual revenue, and operations reaching more than 150 countries worldwide.
+Medtronic is the world’s leading medical technology company, with $30.6 billion in annual revenue, 90,000 employees and operations reaching more than 150 countries worldwide.
 Medtronic offers technologies and solutions to treat a wide range of medical conditions, including cardiac and vascular diseases, respiratory, neurological and spinal conditions, diabetes, and more.
-The Medtronic Mission is to alleviate pain, restore health, and extend life for millions of people around the world.
+The Medtronic Mission is to use technology to alleviate pain, restore health, and extend life for millions of people around the world.

-Omar joined Medtronic from General Electric Company, where he spent 16 years, most recently as President and CEO of GE Healthcare Systems, a $12 billion division of GE Healthcare, with a broad portfolio of diagnostic, imaging, patient monitoring and life support systems.
-Omar also served as an Officer and a Senior Vice President of GE.
+Prior to joining Medtronic, Omar was President and CEO of GE Healthcare Systems.
+He held several other roles at GE during his 16-year tenure, including serving as an Officer and a Senior Vice President.
 Earlier in his career, Omar amassed 13 years of technology development and business management experience, holding leadership positions at Diasonics/Vingmed, and various product development and engineering positions at Philips Ultrasound.

 He grew up in Bangladesh, and earned a Bachelor of Science degree and Ph.D. in Electrical Engineering from the University of London, King's College.
 He is also a Fellow of King’s College.
 He was inducted to the American Institute for Medical and Biological Engineering (AIMBE) College of Fellows in 2016, and was elected to the National Academy of Engineering in 2020.